cyoukaikai/ahc_ete/README.md

 ```

 ### Reference
-The first paper is for deep sort and the second paper is for our method.
+The first paper is for Deep Sort and the second paper is for our method.
 ```
 @inproceedings{Wojke2018deep,
   title={Deep Cosine Metric Learning for Person Re-identification},